bevensteven/mona/README.md

 - More colors can be added to the color theme.
 Currently `mona` only adds colors for basic scheme token types.
 - The project can leverage more modern developer tools.
 - Features can be added to make `mona` more sophisticated and overall better at generating color schemes that better resembles the art/image it was given.
+- Directly generate VS Code theme _extension_ instead.
+Currently `mona` only creates a `.json` file that is not sufficient as a color theme extension yet.